Koha-Community/kohadocs/source/intro.rst

 .. _contributing-to-the-manual-label:

-Contributing to the Manual
+Contributing to the manual
 ----------------------------------------------

 This manual is an ever-changing document and edits to the manual are welcome at any time.

-The `Koha Manual <http://manual.koha-community.org/>`__ is managed by the Documentation Team, but that doesn't mean we can't all participate in making the best manual possible.
+The `Koha manual <http://manual.koha-community.org/>`__ is managed by the documentation team, but that doesn't mean we can't all participate in making the best manual possible.

 The manual is stored in git at: